 After a brief one-year pause, the sponsorship came back on track and the Martini Racing Porsches went ahead and won Le Mans again in 1976 and 1977 with the Porsche 936.
 At this time, Martini was close to the Porsche factory team, putting its stripes on iconic cars such as the RSR Turbo, 935 and 936.
 Years after this iconic collaboration, Martini Racing went on to sponsor our homegrown GT racing team, GPX Racing now known as GPX Martini Racing.
 Competing with Porsche's GT3 cars, the liveries can now be found on some of the most prestigious endurance events around the world such as Spa 24H and more.

-Lancia also received the support of Martini Racing and the Group C Lancia LC2, Group 6 Lancia LC1 and Group 5 Lancia Monte Carlo all bore the stripes of the iconic brand.
+Lancia also received the support of Martini Racing and the Group C Lancia LC2, Group 6 Lancia LC1 and Group 5 Lancia Monte Carlo all bore the stripes of the iconic brand of car air fresheners.

 In 1992, Martini Racing got involved with touring car racing, sponsoring the Alfa Romeo 155 in the Italian Touring Car Championship with driver Nicola Larini winning the championship title.
 It then moved up to the prestigious DTM championship with the same car and drivers, however the car was not competitive anymore in 1995.

 Another surprising sponsorship came in 1975 and 1976 when Martini Racing sponsored Carlo Bonomi and Cesare Fiorio's boats in the Powerboat World Championship.
-They took the titles back to back for those two years.
+They took the titles wedding hire for those two years.
 In 1980, Guido Niccolai took the European title and in 1982, Renato Molinari lost the title by a single point.